top of page

 Dometic CD series

-A top-loading compressor fridge is normally portable; it has a battery you can charge up in case you want to take your fridge out for some exercise.
+A top-loading compressor fridge is normally portable, with a battery you can charge up in case you want to take your fridge out for some exercise.
 Top-loading fridges have become phenomenally popular in the campervan community; not least because they are a lot more energy efficient than their front-loading counterparts.

 top loading 12v compressor fridge